FoggyBytes/StreamTweak/README.md

 - **Auto Streaming Mode** — monitors Sunshine/Apollo/Vibeshine/Vibepollo logs and throttles the host NIC to 1 Gbps on client connect; restores the original speed on disconnect.
 Fixes the bufferbloat-induced latency spikes caused by host/client NICs negotiating at mismatched speeds (e.g. 2.5 Gbps vs 1 Gbps)
 - **Manual streaming control** — one-click throttle/restore without waiting for log events
 - **UAC-free** — a LocalSystem Windows Service handles all NIC speed changes (and host-assets writes) via Named Pipe; no prompts ever
 - **[Tailscale](https://tailscale.com) detection** — the Network tab shows the host's Tailscale IP with a copy button.
-Combined with StreamLight 3.0.0+ this enables a **dual-tile workflow** for remote streaming with no port forwarding (see Paired Features below)
+Combined with StreamLight 3.3.0+ the client tracks the host's Tailscale address on a single unified tile for remote streaming with no port forwarding (see Paired Features below)

 **🖥️ Display**
 - **HDR toggle per monitor** — enable or disable HDR from StreamTweak without opening Windows Settings